Jamaica

 Summary:

-This law seeks to promote the best interests, safety and well-being of children in Jamaica.
+The Child Care and Protection Act is a law seeking to promote the best interests, safety and well-being of children in Jamaica.

 Description: